AishMahadeo/Browser-Automation-Whatsapp-using-Python/README.md

 ## STEPS TO RUN CODE
 * Do little bit changes in the code before running it on your system.
 >>browser = webdriver.Chrome("C:/Users/Hrutik/Documents/PYTHON/chromedriver")

-here change the path for webdriver.chrome, give path where you have installed the webdriver.
+Here change the path for webdriver.chrome, give path where you have installed the webdriver.

-STEP1-RUN THE CODE
+*STEP1-RUN THE CODE
-STEP2- Browser will open and in that whatsapp web open automatically, QR code get displayed over your system screen scan it from your phone's whatsapp web.
+*STEP2- Browser will open and in that whatsapp web open automatically, QR code get displayed over your system screen scan it from your phone's whatsapp web.
-STEP3- After execution of code.
+*STEP3- After execution of code.
 A message is displyed over your screen like Do you want to send the message:(y/n)
 Enter Name of your friend:
 enter message :